huiledecode/OTF-/README.md

 # Bootstrap's Interface

 OTF use bootstrap interface.
-The default Components are located into /public/ If you want <b>to customise the Front-End</b>, use the "custom_css" directory, and "style.css" file.
+The default Components are located into /public/

+If you want <b>to customise the Front-End</b>, use the "custom_css" directory, and "style.css" file.

-For add a new css file link into "head", please use /views/partials/head.hbs file.
+For add a new css file's link into "head" document, please use /views/partials/head.hbs file.

 (to be continued...)